 Why it Works: This is a clear, succinct answer appropriate for shift work.

 Research the company.
 Before your interview, research the company.
 Find out what the work availability requirements are for the employees who work similar jobs to the one you are applying for.
-You can use the website LinkedIn to research many companies.
+You can use Glassdoor and LinkedIn to research many companies.

 Research the company culture.
-Just because the company only requires a certain number of hours per week doesn’t mean that the employees only work that number of hours per week.
+Just because the company only requires a certain number of hours per week doesn’t mean that the employees only work that number of hours.

 Be brief.
 If you have prepared answers to frequently asked interview questions, you should be able to answer a question about your work availability briefly and succinctly.